 A Senator for Colorado, and a candidate for the US Presidency.

-Affably Evil: Particularly in the Jetstream DLC, where he´s gently smiling while completely schooling Sam in a fight.
+Affably Evil: Between all his threats, he also polite and respectful to his opponents, even when he's winning.
+Particularly in the Jetstream DLC, where he's gently smiling while completely schooling Sam in a fight.

 Ambiguous Robots: Thanks to his nanomachines, Armstrong is a fusion of man and machine on the cellular level.